cran/optimLanduse/README.md

 levels of 1.5 and above.
 At uncertainty level of 1.5, the worst-possible contribution of forests to the general preferences (![1 - 0.99 \* 2 = -0.98](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1%20-%200.99%20%2A%202%20%3D%20-0.98 "1 - 0.99 * 2 = -0.98"),
-see Table 1 in Husmann et al., n.d.) is then the worst possible contributing indicator among all land-cover types.
+see Table 1 in Husmann et al., 2022) is then the worst possible contributing indicator among all land-cover types.

 ## 4.2 Selecting Specific Indicator Bundles - Investigating the Indicator’s Sensitivities